Donna Christensen: Elections

-Christian-Christensen received substantial donations, at least $37,000 dollars, for her re-election from sources that are connected to Jeffrey Thompson, the chartered health services chairman.
+Christian-Christensen received substantial donations, at least $37,000, for her re-election from sources that are connected to Jeffrey Thompson, the chartered health services chairman.
 However, since he had recently come under fire for a scandal, this money may have been considered to be "pecunia non grata" (unwanted money).
 Soon after, Thompson's firm was awarded a $6.3 million government contract in the Virgin Islands, Christensen's home district.
 Nonetheless, Christian-Christensen won her 2012 re-election bid with 60.05% of the vote.